lucienbill/BillyMessageBox/README.md

 ## Who is this for?
 Do you stream on Twitch or YouTube?
 Would you like some funny messages to be displayed on your stream?
 Then you are the targeted audience.
 If you want to use this with [OBS](https://obsproject.com/fr):
-1. Download the files on your computer (example: `C:/somefolder/stream`)
+1. Clone this projet (or just download the files) on your computer (example: `C:/somefolder/stream`)
 2. In OBS, create a new "Browser" source, and enter the path to the HTML file (example: `C:/somefolder/stream/printSomeRandomPeriodicMessages.html`)
 3. Place your source in the appropriate location.
 Tip: change the time interval in `printSomeRandomPeriodicMessages.html` to 3 seconds just to try and see how things work.
 4. Customize everything (the colors, the messages, the animations...)